 In some cases, you may have the right to withhold rent until repairs are made, a process known as rent abatement.
 Always consult with a legal expert before taking this step, as it may have legal implications.

-Legal Aid and Tenant Rights Clinics in North Carolina
+Legal Aid for Tenants in North Carolina

-There are resources available in North Carolina to assist tenants dealing with unresponsive landlords.
-Legal Aid of North Carolina offers a Tenant Rights Clinic where tenants can learn about their rights and get advice on dealing with landlord issues.
+- Tenant Rights Clinic where tenants can learn about their rights and get advice on dealing with landlord issues

-Understanding Evictions and Foreclosures in North Carolina
+Understanding Evictions in North Carolina

 In North Carolina, a landlord may begin the eviction process for several reasons, with most common being a failure to pay rent.
 If a tenant is late on rent, the landlord may provide a Notice to Pay or Quit, which is essentially a warning that eviction proceedings will start unless the outstanding rent is paid.